cyrozap/mediatek-lte-baseband-re/README.md

 ## Additional Information

-See the [General-Notes.md](General-Notes.md) file in this directory for general information about MediaTek's LTE modems and SoCs.
+See the [General-Notes.adoc](General-Notes.adoc) file in this directory for general information about MediaTek's LTE modems and SoCs.
 Information on each subsystem can be found in the "Notes.md" file in the directory for that subsystem.

 The [Documents.md](Documents.md) file contains a list of research papers, presentations, patents, and other documents that are or might be relevant